bazelbuild/bazel/site/docs/external.md

 bazel run //src/tools/generate_workspace
 ```

+Note that you need run this from your Bazel source folder even if you build your binary from source.

 You can specify directories containing Bazel projects (i.e., directories
 containing a `WORKSPACE` file), Maven projects (i.e., directories containing a
 `pom.xml` file), or Maven artifact coordinates directly.
 For example: